Marlene Stollings, former Gophers women's basketball coach, fired at Texas Tech following reports of abuse

 Athletic director Kirby Hocutt announced the firing in a one-sentence statement while adding that he planned to address the decision Friday.

 Players made claims of abuse over the past two years in season-ending exit interviews that were obtained through an open records request by The Intercollegiate, an investigative media outlet for college sports.
-The details were published by USA Today.
+The details were published by USA Today, which also reported Friday morning that assistant coach Nikita Lowry Dawkins was also fired.

 Stollings was hired by Minnesota in 2014 and coached the Gophers for four seasons until leaving for Texas Tech.
-She had been the women's coach at Virginia Commonwealth, where she worked for athletic directior Norwood Teague, who had been hired by Minnesota in 2012.
+She had been the women's coach at Virginia Commonwealth, where she worked for athletic director Norwood Teague, who had been hired by Minnesota in 2012.
+Dawkins was on Stollings' staff with the Gophers before joining her at Texas Tech.

 Teague resigned in August 2015, following revelations that he sexually harassed two female university employees — inappropriately touching both at a university-sponsored event, and sending a slew of graphic texts to one.
 Teague now works for a business recruiting firm in North Carolina.